graphql/graphql-spec/spec/Section 6 -- Execution.md

 We recommend thinking about the behavior of your system when this state is lost due to single-node failures.
 We can improve durability and availability by using dedicated sub-systems to manage this state.
-For example, event streams can be built using modern pub-sub systems, and client channels can be handled with a dedicated client gateway.
+For example, event streams can be built using modern pub-sub systems, and payload delivery to clients can be handled by a dedicated client gateway tier.

-Rather than mixing stateless (queries and mutations) and stateful (subscriptions), we recommend keeping the GraphQL server stateless and delegating all state persistence to these sub-systems.
+For systems with high capacity, availability, and durability requirements, we recommend keeping the GraphQL server stateless and delegating all state persistence to sub-systems that are designed for stateful scaling.
+Note that subscription types are still defined in the original schema along with queries and mutations.

 ## Executing Selection Sets